Ellen Southard

-Ellen Southard was an American full-rigged merchant ship from Bath, Maine that was built in 1863 by prominent shipbuilder T.J.
+Ellen Southard was an American full-rigged merchant ship from Bath, Maine, that was built in 1863 by prominent shipbuilder T.J.
 Southard.
 She plied international trade routes for twelve years, calling at ports as far away as Sydney.

 On 27 September 1875, the ship wrecked in the mouth of the Mersey River at Liverpool during a hurricane-strength storm.
 Shore-based lifeboats crewed mainly by volunteers set out from several lifeboat stations to the aid of the distressed ship after it foundered on a sandbank.
 One of the lifeboats capsized in heavy seas after picking up the ship's crew, resulting in nine people from the ship as well as three rescuers losing their lives.

 Following the advice of the US consul at Liverpool, the United States Congress recognised the acts of bravery by issuing 27 Gold Lifesaving Medals to the lifeboat men who attempted to save her crew, after a two-year delay during which US law first had to be changed to allow the newly instituted medals to be awarded to non-US citizens.
 Debate about lifeboat designs continued for many years until a self-righting design was eventually adopted.

 Description

 Ellen Southard was built in 1863 in Richmond, Maine, by prominent local shipbuilder T. J. Southard.
 She was named after the builder's daughter, Ellen, to whom he also gave a one-sixteenth share of the vessel.
 The ship was classified "A1" in the Lloyds Register, meaning that her hull and fittings were of the highest grade.

+The Southard's first master was the 40-year-old Captain Edward Howe, originally from Beverly, Massachusetts.
+It was his second command, and he owned a 3/16 share of the ship.
+Upon assuming command, he was presented with a punchbowl that featured a depiction of the ship.

+Early service

 Ellen Southard plied international trade routes from her homeport in Bath, Maine, with visits documented in ports as far away as Sydney, Australia.
-In 1864, she recorded the longest duration voyage of any ship transporting railway locomotives from the east to the west coast of the United States.
+In 1864, she recorded the longest duration voyage of any ship transporting railway locomotives from the east to the west coast of the United States prior to completion of the first transcontinental railroad.
 The ship took 205 days to complete the passage after she was delayed for 48 days by unfavourable winds off Cape Horn.